schilling-p/assessment_phase2/readme.md

-Conways "game of life" heatmap
+Conways "game of life"

+SOLUTION IN main[exercise]

 The Goal:

 given an input of 3x3, print out a heatmap showing the adjacent neighbors for each cell